Russian-speaking children won’t have to learn the alphabet in Russian lessons |

 Russian-speaking students of the Tallinn Laagna Gymnasium also have the opportunity to study Russian separately, but not in a class with a French bias.
 “In a class with a French bias, a third foreign language is added in the seventh grade, and there the Russian language is taught in one group, but in fact the teacher in the lesson works with two groups divided on the basis of language proficiency,” said the director of the Laagna Gymnasium Urmas Sadam.

 At the Meremäe school in Võrumaa, children are given different assignments in Russian language lessons, and some children learn from other textbooks.
 “They are also given additional tasks: write a story, an essay, perform grammar exercises that correspond to their skills.
-For example, recently one sixth grader was writing a story about his day while the others were learning letters.
+For example, recently one sixth grader was writing a story regarding his day while the others were learning letters.
 In addition, the class has a Russian-language Alias and other games in Russian that can be used to develop speech.
-As a creative work, a Russian-speaking student gave a lesson in the Russian language and then wrote about this resume.
+As a creative work, a Russian-speaking student gave a lesson in the Russian language and then wrote regarding this resume.
 And the girls from the 8th grade are planning to spend a day of the Russian language as a creative work,” director Leelo Viidu described the Russian language lessons at the Meremäe school.

 The representative of the Ministry of Education, in turn, said that if the school offers Russian as the first foreign language, then Russian-speaking students will be able to choose English, German or French.